port-labs/port-docs/docs/create-self-service-experiences/setup-backend/jenkins-pipeline/examples/deploy-azure-resource.md

 <summary>Jenkins Pipeline Script</summary>
 :::note
-Please make sure to modify `YOUR_USERNAME` and `YOUR_REPO` placeholder in the URL of the git repository in the `Checkout` stage.
+Please make sure to modify the `YOUR_USERNAME` and `YOUR_REPO` placeholders in the URL of the git repository in the `Checkout` stage.
 Alternatively you can use our [example repository](https://github.com/port-labs/pipelines-terraform-azure).
 :::

 ```groovy showLineNumbers